 - How do people deal with the computational challenges of statistical inference?
 Algorithms for approximate inference are widespread in machine learning and statistics, and we are exploring whether these algorithms can shed light on human cognition.

-These questions apply to any kind of inductive problem, but my collaborators and I have begun to try to answer them using problems that have been extensively studied in cognitive science, such as causal induction, language learning, categorization, and function learning.
+These questions apply to any kind of inductive problem, but my collaborators and I have begun to try to answer them using problems that have been extensively studied in cognitive science, such as causal induction, language learning, and categorization.